department-of-veterans-affairs/va.gov-vfs-teams/External-Contractors-DeveloperDocs/vets-api/response-serialization.md

 ## Workflow

-Our standard is for calls to any [External Service Clients](external-service-client.md) to return native Ruby objects.
+Our standard is for calls to any External Service Clients {TODO - add content} to return native Ruby objects.
 This allows new endpoints and integrations to utilize existing clients, and aids the testing process.